saturnlighting/literature-review/README.md

 # Introduction

-Cycling is very beneficial.
-Investment increasing in recent years.
+Cycling benefits.

-Covid…
+Why aren’t more people using bikes?

-The majority of studies focus on linear infrastructure.
+Research: lack of segregated cycleways – \> more investment in recent years

-Other types of infrastructure such as lighting has been less researched.
+But what about nonlinear infrastructure? (under-researched)

-There is research although much less than in linear infrastructure that suggests that that darkness influences negatively cycling uptake.
+There is research suggesting that darkness influences negatively cycling uptake.

-But to what extent?
-Is this applicable to all groups of cyclists equally?
-Is this due to fear of suffering a road collision or fear of another type of threat (crime)?
-Does road lighting increase cycling uptake during dark hours?
-If so, what type of road lighting would be the most suitable to increase cycling uptake and cycling safety?
+To what extent?
+Is this equally applicable to all groups of cyclists?
+Is this due to fear of suffering a road collision or another type of threat (crime)?
+If road lighting increase cycling uptake, what type of road lighting would be the most suitable to do so?

 <!-- Papers that include darkness as a perceived barrier to cycling [@pearson_adults_2022]:  -->
 <!-- @abasahl_gender_2018, -->